elopio/docs/source/includes/_callAPI.md

 ### augur.api.Orders.isBetterPrice(p, callback)

-Returns whether a specific price is a better price than a particular [Order](#order).
+Returns whether a given price is greater than the price of a particular [Order](#order) (for Bid Orders), or whether the price is less than the price of the Order (for Ask Orders).

 #### **Parameters:**